jlparkI/AntPack/README.md

 If you don't plan to use the GUI, you don't need those dependencies.

-AntPack is distributed as a wheel precompiled for most platforms and CPython >= 3.9.
+AntPack is distributed as a wheel precompiled for Linux and Windows and CPython >= 3.9.
 Support for v0.3.8 is deprecated.

 ## Capabilities